rakuten-ws/rws-php-sdk/README.en.md

 Basic Usage
 -----------

-Please register your application using our Web Service site (http://webservice.rakuten.co.jp).
+Please register your application using our Web Service site (https://webservice.rakuten.co.jp).

-Next, load *autoload.php* in your application.
+Next, load *vendor/autoload.php* in your application.
-The *autoload.php* file is in the same directory as this readme file.
 Now you can use the library.

 For APIs that don't need user authorization, like IchibaItemSearch API and Books API,